Personal Finance Basics

 What is a good credit score to rent an apartment?

-We covered this in the previous section, but it’s worth repeating…most landlords and property management companies look for at least a 620 credit score (“fair” range) when considering applicants for their apartments.
-Again, the higher your credit score, the easier it will be for you to rent an apartment.
+Most landlords and property management companies look for at least a 620 credit score (“fair” range) when considering applicants for their apartments.
+The higher your credit score, the easier it will be for you to rent an apartment.

 What is a good credit score to buy a car?